sveetch/PO-Projects/README.rst

 It is browsable for authenticated users with admin rights (``is_staff`` on True), also the client will need to access to the API with an user accounts with the admin rights.

-`PO-Projects-client`_ is client to use the API from your project.
+`PO-Projects-client`_ is the client to use the API from your project.